-So when I need to order stuff on Amazon (or any other retailer who has gift cards, and there are many)…
+So when I need to order stuff on Amazon (or any other retailer that offers gift cards sold in grocery stores—and there are many)…

 Instead of earning just 1 or 2 Points per dollar on my Amazon purchases with any of my 10 cards (as none of them has Amazon as a bonus category: usually bonus categories are food, gas, travel, etc.)…